pauleaster/pauleaster.github.io/content/datascience.md

 # Hierarchical machine learning model
-Following on from the analysis performed with Principal Component Analysis and the Random Forest and Lasso regressors, we developed a multi-layered machine learning algorithm that was trained to produce gravitational-wave spectra.
+We developed a multi-layered machine learning algorithm that was trained to produce gravitational-wave spectra.
+This investigation followed on from an earlier analysis using   <a href="https://pauleaster.dev/datascience/#principal-components-analysis-and-random-forest-regression">Principal Component Analysis, and Random Forest and Lasso regressors</a>.
 We had a relatively small data set with 35 time-domain signals.
 Each of these waveforms were associated with system parameters on which we based our model.
 Of the thirteen system parameters, we found that we could achieve good results using Leave-One-Out Cross-Validation by using only three system parameters.
 The results were published in <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.100.043005" target="_blank">Physics Review D 100.043005</a>, <a href="https://arxiv.org/abs/1811.11183" target="_blank">arXiv 1811.11183</a> and  <a href="https://github.com/pauleaster/PhDThesis/blob/71e87f2a70aab06d60ea0c9e65dc7666961d33c6/PaulEasterPhDThesis.pdf" target="_blank">Chapter two of my PhD Thesis</a>.
 The following plot shows how well I was able to reconstruct the cross-validated spectrum for a given signal.

 <!-- <img1> -->
 <div class="row">